bernedom/bbvGithubGuidelines/Readme.md

 Use a workflow in the repository that matches the best practices we encourage our customers to use.
 Generally prefer a pull-request based workflow to directly pushing changes into master.
 Encourage contributors to use a clean workflow as well.

 ### Versions and tagging
 Use some kind of versioning scheme for your project by adding tags and/or providing release builds for your software.
 Do not be afraid of strong versining and releasing/increasing the version often.

+## How to build
+This  repository provides a python script to pack all necessary files and suggested directory structure to create a new  github repo.
+It lets the user select the LICENSE and downloads the appropriate license text.